OUARAS-khelil-Rafik/OUARAS-khelil-Rafik/README.md

 - 📫 How to reach me **k.ouaras@univ-boumerdes.dz / kh.ouaras@univ-alger.dz / kikoouaras@gmail.com**

 - ⚡ Fun fact **Honey never spoils!
 Archaeologists have discovered pots of honey in ancient Egyptian tombs that are over 3,000 years old and still perfectly edible.
-The natural composition of honey, including its low water content and acidic pH, creates an inhospitable environment for bacteria and microorganisms, preserving it for an incredibly long time.**
+The natural composition of honey, including its low water content and acidic pH, creates an inhospitable environment for bacteria and microorganisms, preserving it for an incredibly long time**

 <h3 align="left">Connect with me:</h3>
 <p align="left">